anirac-tech/memverse_project/netlify_deploy.md

 * **Dependencies:** Netlify automatically runs `npm install` in the `netlify/functions` directory during deployment based on `package.json`.
 Manual local installation is only needed for local testing.
-* **Environment Variables:** For sensitive information like API keys needed by the proxy function or your app:
-    * The current setup requires a `MEMVERSE_CLIENT_ID` environment variable to be set in Netlify ( Site settings > Build & deploy > Environment).
-    * This variable is passed to the Flutter app via the `--dart-define=CLIENT_ID=$MEMVERSE_CLIENT_ID` flag during build.
-    * You can add additional environment variables as needed following the same pattern.
 * **Entry Point:** The build is currently configured to use `lib/main_development.dart` as the entry point instead of the default `lib/main.dart`.
     * This is specified via the `--target lib/main_development.dart` flag in the build command.